suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Default, the script will target 'Fallout76'.
 If you want Fallout 4, then use the flag .\fo76_ba2_archive_extract_sounds.ps1 -Fallout "Fallout4".

-Default, the script will create extract folder "extracted_sfx" in the folder where it is ran.
+Default, the script will create a subfolder "extracted_sfx" in the folder where it is ran.
-If you want to change the extraction path, use the flag .\fo76_ba2_archive_extract_sounds.ps1 -ExtractDir "<path to folder>"
+If you want to change the extraction path, use the flag .\fo76_ba2_archive_extract_sounds.ps1 -ExtractDir "<full path to folder>"

-For your information, the files of interest are for each Fallout[4|76] game in the <install folder>\Data.
+For your information, the files of interest are for each Fallout[4|76] game in the "<game install folder>\Data".

 For FO76, you want mainly these files for sfx/music extraction:
 - SeventySix - Sounds01.ba2